umarhamzy/javascript30/README.md

-# javascript30
+# Javascript30
-a repository of javascript projects, where I learn javascript concepts in the form of small projects
+A repository of javascript projects, where I learn JS concepts with small projects.